krzysztofbukowski/githubtrends-fe/README.md

 Once it's finished you should be able to see the application by going to `http://localhost:8080`.
 Make sure that local API is running too (see https://github.com/krzysztofbukowski/githubtrends-api)

+### Unit testing

+Unit tests are run by karma using the mocha framework with support of chai an sinon.
+Tests can be run by invoking the following command:

+    $ npm test

+Unit test runner generates a code coverage report available in `coverage/html/report/`